0ptim/DeFiChainWiki/docs/auto/Investing_Trading.md

 description: The basic guide about investing and trading on DeFiChain.
 ---

-**This page was not fully converted yet to the new wiki format.
-Coming soon!**

-The source of this page can be found here: https://defichain-wiki.com/wiki/Investing_%26_Trading_with_Decentralized_Loans_and_Assets_on_DeFiChain

-## Part 1: Long and short positions with decentralized Assets
+## Long and short positions with decentralized Assets

 There are many ways of investing in decentralized Assets (so called "dAssets") using the DefiChain DEX.
 This chapter is focused on the three basic methods.